vnijs/gitgadget/README.md

 `collect_work(...)`

-TODO.
-Requires an input file of the form shown earlier.
+Generates merge (pull) request for all students or students teams.
+Requires an input file of the form specified above.

 ## Initial settings